 A local man has been honoured for his work advocating for people living with ALS.

-Jeffery was given his ALS diagnosis six and a half years ago, and passed away on March 28.
+Jeffery was given his ALS diagnosis six and a half years ago, and passed away on March 26.
 His son, Robby, accepted the award on his behalf in a virtual ceremony on April 6.

-His most recent book, “The Six Month Guy,” Jeffery wrote about his journey with “courageous, intimate and emotional transparency, and is open about the importance of his faith,” said a news release from the ALS Society of Canada.
+In his third book, The Six-Month Guy, Jeffery wrote about his journey with “courageous, intimate and emotional transparency, and is open about the importance of his faith,” said a news release from the ALS Society of Canada.

 “He described how ALS has affected his family and friends, and about the physical and emotional challenges of the disease.
 He shares the practical solutions he and his family discovered in the hope of helping others.”

-“As a family member, and somebody who was involved with caregiving for my father, when it comes to diagnoses like these, they are terrible, they are life changing, they are difficult for us to all come to terms with,” Robby said.
-“But I think there’s a great opportunity within such diagnoses for family to grow together, and to grow stronger.
+“As a family member and somebody who was involved with caregiving for my father, diagnoses like these are terrible, life-changing and difficult for us to come to terms with.
+But there’s a great opportunity within such diagnoses for family to grow together, and grow stronger, to bless and be blessed.”